rylanmiller25/scraping/technical_plan.md

     - The scraper must be written in Python.
     - It must use Playwright to handle dynamic content (Single Page Applications, React/Next.js sites) and ensure all visible text is captured.

-- **Content Extraction**:
+- **Content Extraction & Crawling**:
-    - The goal is to capture any text whatsoever that would appear when you go to a website.
+    - The goal is to capture all visible text from the website.
+    - **Scope**: The scraper must visit the homepage of each startup.
+It should then identify and visit up to **9 other first-level links** (links that point to pages within the same domain, e.g., "About Us", "Team", "Product") found on the homepage.
+    - **Total Pages**: A maximum of 10 pages per company (1 homepage + 9 subpages) should be scraped.
+    - **Extraction**: For each visited page, render the full HTML, extract all visible text, and then discard the HTML.
+The text from all pages should be aggregated for that company.
+    - **Filtering**:
+        - Exclude pages that are empty, contain only boilerplate (e.g., just a nav bar), represent errors (404s), or are non-English.
-    - The scraper should render the full homepage and extract all visible text content, ignoring HTML tags, scripts, and styles.
+        - Ensure the extracted text is cleaned of HTML tags, scripts, and styles.

 - **Etiquette & Performance**:
     - Robots.txt: The scraper must check and respect the `robots.txt` file for each domain before attempting to scrape.